zpoint/CPython-Internals/BasicObject/str/str.md

 ##### unicode memory usage summary

-we now konw that there are three kinds of storage mechanism, how many bytes cpython will consume to store an unicode object depends on the maximum range of your character.
-All characters inside the unicode object must be in the same size, if cpython use variable size representation such as utf-8, it would be impossible to do index operation in O(1) time
+we now know that there are three kinds of storage mechanism, how many bytes CPython will consume to store an unicode object depends on the maximum range of your character.
+All characters inside the unicode object must be in the same size, if CPython use variable size representation such as utf-8, it would be impossible to do index operation in O(1) time

     # if represented as utf8 encoding, and stores 1 million variable size characters
     s = "...."
     # it would be impossible to find s[n] in O(1) time
     s[999999]